 Hi, I’m Colette Stevenson.

-I am an early years educator and mama who loves spending time with children of all ages.
-Since the early 1990’s I have worked in multiple childcare and education roles, they include:
+For many years, I was an early years educator who loved spending time with children of all ages.

 In all my years working as with the littlest members of our society, there are a few things I stick by:

 - Children are people; they deserve mutual and equal respect